-Q Question Response 11 i) Views are sought on implication for mixed discussed in 3.4.10. ii) Views are sought on preference of categor capacity Market CMU by this proposal, ple indicate your preference the following list and sites ii) CMP265 is specif income income the Cap captured maintair se embedd over ren is unacceptably discriminatory.
-It ically designed to undermine the of the proposers' competition in acity Market, but conveniently as the income stream for ed generation interests within its ewables portfolio.
-All existin distribution generation All existin distribution CMUs discriming feel that but if it is in mind the desire to reduce the nation caused by this proposal, we this mod is totally inappropriate, is implemented, it should be generation and DSR ((proven ar unproven) CMUs generati to all existing and new embedded on and DSR CMUs.
-All price n CMUs lker All newbuild/je distribut generation only (defir >1 year conty) on CMUs ed as 14 Do you have a view of whet implementation for the 2020 season is sufficient to allow for i) supplier contracts an system, and ii) for other stakeholders?
-21 Triad changes
+Q Question Response 11 i) Views are sought of implication for mixed discussed in 3.4.10 ii) Views are sought of preference of category Market CN by this proposal, plindicate your preference following list are ed sites In the Ijories of IU captured lease rence from i) N/A ii) CMP265 is unacceptably discriminatory.
+It is specifically designed to undermine the income of the proposers' competition in the Capacity Market, but conveniently maintains the income stream for embedded generation interests within its own renewables portfolio. distribut generatio on CMUs ng and new Keeping in mind the desire to reduce the discrimination caused by this proposal, we feel that this mod is totally inappropriate, but if it is implemented, it should be on CMUs CMUs and applied to all existing and new embedded generation and DSR CMUs.
+All price CMUs maker e distribi generatio only (def on CMUs 14 Do you have a view of who implementation for the 20 season is sufficient to allo for i) supplier contracts a system, and ii) for other stakeholders?
+20/21 Triad ow changes N/A